jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/how_to/how_to_add_ga_event.md

 # How to add new GA event

-To add a new Google Analytics event, simply add the following code snippet where you want to send the event:
+You don't have to register events at all, you can just send any event with the following code snippet.
+Add this to wherever you want to send the event (e.g. when a state value changes in a context).

 ```typescript
 window.gtag('event', 'event_name', params);